LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

    #.
 9 worksheets.

-      A. 10 if you do the bonus.
+      a.
+10 if you do the bonus.

    #.
 And, 1 dashboard.